cyschneck/Hydra/README.md

 Director of the Astronomical Observatory (Love in the Time of Cholera)

-Two Minutes Hate
+Two Minutes Hate (1984)

-Eleventh Edition of the Dictionary
+Eleventh Edition of the Dictionary (1984)

-Eleventh Edition of the Newspeak Dictionary
+Eleventh Edition of the Newspeak Dictionary (1984)

-Order of Conspicuous Merit
+Order of Conspicuous Merit (1984)

+'Museum of the Faculty of Medicine of Paris (20,000 Leagues Under the Sea)

 ## Gender Name Classifier (DecisionTreeClassifier)